rotheconrad/ROCker_Macrolide_Models/01_mcr/README.md

 # Step 04: Build ROCker models

-*I don't have the final figures yet.
-Waiting on Kenji to finalize the ROCkOut code.*

 Several genomes in this model have more than one mcr/epta/sulfatase gene in the genome that share considerable sequence similarity and conserved sites in the multiple sequence alignment.
 These additional gene copies were found by the ROCkIn workflow, but they were discluded during the dereplication step.
 They show up in the model labeled as orange non_target genes but they fall at or above the blue ROCker filter threshold.
 ROCkOut provides the genome, genomic position each simulated read came from, and the target gene's UniProt ID associated with the genome the read came from.
 We used this information to look up the genome on NCBI, track down the coordinates to retrieve the gene (amino acid) fasta sequence, and used UniProt BLAST+ search to find the associated UniProt ID.
 We check the multiple sequence alignments and annotation information before adding the UniProt ID of the additional gene copy to the positive target input list.
 We did this iterative process of tracking down genes for both training and testing sets.

 This is an iterative process of building a model, investigating the results, and tracking down all the peculiarities to arrive at a final postive and/or negative UniProt ID set.